stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 the window.
 It must have cleared after the moon set, for she saw the square aperture distinctly against the background of stars.

-  Then without warning came that shocking, unutterable sound&mdash;ugh!&mdash;that dull, putrid   pop   of cleft skin and escaping poison in the dark.
-God!&mdash;Sally&rsquo;s story&mdash;that obscene stench, and this gnawing, clawing silence!
+  Then without warning came that shocking, unutterable sound--ugh!--that dull, putrid   pop   of cleft skin and escaping poison in the dark.
+God!--Sally's story--that obscene stench, and this gnawing, clawing silence!
 It was too much.
-The bonds of muteness snapped, and the black night waxed reverberant with Audrey&rsquo;s screams of stark, unbridled frenzy.
+The bonds of muteness snapped, and the black night waxed reverberant with Audrey's screams of stark, unbridled frenzy.

   Consciousness did not pass away with the shock.
 How merciful if only it had!